This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 int value;

-In fact, variable declarations do not have a direct binary representation.
-They merely inform the compiler to allocate a block of memory to store the variable named value.
-The size of the allocated memory is determined by its type.
-Therefore, if the type size is unknown at the time of variable declaration, a compilation error will occur.
+In fact, a variable declaration does not have a directly corresponding binary representation; it merely tells the compiler to allocate a block of space to store a variable named value.
+The exact amount of memory to allocate is determined by its type.
+Therefore, if the type size is unknown during variable declaration, a compilation error will occur.

 struct A;